2019 Trump–Ukraine scandal: Involvement of Lev Parnas and Igor Fruman

 Lev Parnas and Igor Fruman are associates of Rudy Giuliani who aided him in his politically-motivated investigation into Joe Biden.
 They had previously worked for Dmytry Firtash, a Ukrainian oligarch being indicted by the Justice Department and believed to be involved at high levels of Russian organized crime.
 Their attorney John Dowd, who previously represented Trump during the Mueller investigation, told Congress in October 2019 the men were assisting Giuliani in his work on behalf of Trump.
 Both are Soviet-born Florida real estate businessmen and naturalized American citizens.

 The two were arrested on the evening of October 9, 2019, and charged with planning to direct funds from a foreign government "to U.S. politicians while trying to influence U.S.-Ukraine relations".
 They were arrested at Dulles International while trying to leave the U.S. en route to Vienna, Austria.
 Rudy Giuliani was also scheduled to fly to Vienna the following night.
 Their arrest, the first in the Trump–Ukraine scandal, was described as a "complex web of financial and political interactions linking diplomacy to alleged violations of campaign finance law".
 The head of the New York's FBI office described the investigation as "about corrupt behavior, deliberate lawbreaking".
-Parnas and Freeman both pleaded not guilty.
+Parnas and Fruman both pleaded not guilty.
 Parnas's attorney said some evidence against his client could be subject to presidential executive privilege, as Giuliani had represented both Trump and Parnas.

 The charges have also directly connected Parnas and Fruman to the campaign to oust the United States ambassador to Ukraine, Marie Yovanovitch, from her post and have her recalled.
 This occurred over many months.
-In 2018, the operation included Parnas and Fruman donating funds and pledging later additional money to an unnamed Congressman, who was recruited for the "campaign to oust her".
+In 2018, the operation included Parnas and Fruman donating funds and pledging later additional money to an unnamed congressman, who was recruited for the "campaign to oust her".
 Some of the funds violated campaign limits.
 Parnas and Fruman were also charged with unlawful campaign contributions.
 Former congressional representative Pete Sessions (R-Texas) correlates with campaign finance filings, identifying him as the unnamed congressman.
 At the time, as the chairman of the influential House Rules Committee, he wrote a May 9, 2018, letter to Secretary of State Mike Pompeo "saying that Ms. Yovanovitch should be fired for privately expressing 'disdain' for the current administration".
 Earlier that day, Parnas and his business partner David Correia visited Sessions in his Capitol Hill office.
 Correia was arrested by the FBI at JFK International on October 16 on charges of using foreign money for political influence to advance a marijuana scheme.